-The Solano Express Guaranteed Ride (GR) Program was launched in September 2022 to help maintain Solano Express ridership, which was impacted by missed bus trips due to a driver shortage.
+The Solano Express Guaranteed Ride (GR) Program was initiated in September of 2022 to help maintain Solano Express ridership despite missed routes due to a shortage of drivers.
 Program participants are provided with an Uber Voucher that allows them to use four rides during the month if the bus does not arrive at their stop.

-GR was initiated through an extension of the Guaranteed Ride Home (GRH) Program, which reimburses users of alternative transportation if an emergency arises, and they need to travel home quickly.
-During FY 2021-22, due to a shortage of drivers, which resulted in numerous missed trips, the GRH program added transit that did not show up at its scheduled time to the list of qualified emergencies.
-To increase equity and accessibility for those who cannot afford to pay for their ride and wait for reimbursement, Solano Mobility added an Uber Voucher option to the program in September 2022.
-GRH was then expanded to include GR for Solano Express commuters whose bus was canceled or a trip was missed.
+GR was started through an extension of the Guaranteed Ride Home (GRH) Program which reimburses alternative transportation users if an unexpected emergency arises and they need to travel home quickly.
+During FY 2021-22, with the shortage of drivers and increase in missed routes, the GRH program added transit not showing up at its scheduled time to the list of qualified emergencies.
+To increase equity and accessibility for those who are not able to afford to pay for their ride and wait for reimbursement, Solano Mobility added an Uber Voucher option to the program in September 2022.
+GRH was then expanded to include GR for Solano Express commuters whose route was canceled or a trip missed.

 GR participants must be Solano Express riders.
-Each GR ride is limited to \$100, as are rides for GRH.
+Each GR ride is limited to \$100 as are rides for GRH.
 Riders must travel from a Solano Express stop.
-GR may not be used for: personal errands, pre-planned medical appointments, weather emergencies, early dismissals from work, an ambulance service, business-related travel, anticipated overtime, or working overtime without a supervisor's request, or non-emergency related trips on the way home.
+GR may not be used for: personal errands, pre-planned medical appointments, weather emergencies, early dismissals from work, an ambulance service, business-related travel, anticipated overtime or working overtime without a supervisor's request, or non-emergency related trips on the way home.

-The GR program provides a safety net for commuters traveling to and from work on Solano Express routes, ensuring they can reach their employer if the Solano Express bus is cancelled or does not arrive on time.
-The program continues to be used, and Solano Express riders continue to express gratitude for it.
-Program data is provided in Attachments A and B.
+The GR program provides assurance for commuters traveling to and from work on Solano Express routes that they will be able to get to and from their jobs if their Solano Express bus does not arrive.
+The program continues to see use and Solano Express riders continue to express gratitude for the program, with one saying he almost lost his job due to missed Yellow Line routes.
+Program data are provided in attachments A and B.

 As of April 30, 2025, 682 commuters were enrolled in the GR program.
-FY 2024-25 rides and costs through April 2025 were 6,117 and \$284,114, respectively.
+FY 2024-25 rides and costs through April 2025 were 6,117 and \$284,114 respectively.
 The average cost/ride through April of this fiscal year was \$46.44.
 The number of riders for each month averaged 199, or 0.29% of the number enrolled in the program.

 The SolTrans System Performance Report for March 2025 shows 21 missed runs for the month and 69.2% on time performance (OTP) with an average of 70.3% OTP for the quarter, indicating there is still a need for the GR program to maintain the existing ridership and expand on the 6% increase in ridership over the previous fiscal year.
-STA staff recommends extending the program for FY 2025-26 at an estimated cost of \$300,000.
+STA staff recommends extending the program at an estimated amount of \$300,000 for an additional fiscal year.